-Samsung ordered to give Apple access to unreleased devicesAlex Wagner - Deputy Managing Editor, News Desk
+Samsung ordered to give Apple access to unreleased devicesAlex Wagner - Editorial Director of News and Content

 Time for another chapter in the legal battle between Apple and Samsung.
 First Apple sued Samsung for patent and trademark infringement, then Samsung fired back with suits of its own.
 Now a federal judge has ordered Samsung to grant Apple access to five of its new/unreleased products so that the Cupertino firm can decide whether or not it wants to file for an early injunction.
 Samsung's got 30 days to hand over the devices, which include the Galaxy S II, Infuse 4G, DROID Charge, Galaxy Tab 8.9, and Galaxy Tab 10.1, as well as marketing materials for the five products.
 Part of the judge's order to Samsung is as follows: